SouthernMethodistUniversity/SMU_SuperPOD_101/index.md

 {: .prereq}

 > ## Workshop Description
-> This workshop presents the overall workflow of Data Science in R programming language from data collection, data cleansing, data wrangling, data partition to Supervised/Unsupervised Machine Learning: pre/postprocessing and present the final output via R-Markdown, Github markdown or HTML/PDF format.
+> This workshop presents the overall workflow of Data Science and Machine Learning in R programming language from data collection, data cleansing, data wrangling, data partition to Supervised/Unsupervised Machine Learning: pre/postprocessing and present the final output via R-Markdown, Github markdown or HTML/PDF format.
 The workflow can be done via RStudio on students' PC or SMU HPC Open OnDemand running on M2 platform to utilize the computational power of M2 HPC.
 > By the end of this workshop, students are given a chance to work on real projects using Kaggle's datasets to practice using the workflow from A-Z

-Pre-requisite for the course is “Introduction to R programming”, offered by CITI team.
+Pre-requisite for the course is “Introduction to R programming”, recorded as access via SMU Box.
 >
 {: .prereq}